 - Supports the increase of the density of the Triangulated Irregular Network so that the Base Mesh well represents the underlying elevation model (this happens by user input with e.g. point clouds and / or automatically by subdividing the existing TIN)

 These are just the key features.
 For more information, consult the development thread or write me a message – especially when you are a X-Plane Scenery Developer, who needs a custom edit of an existing X-Plane Base Mesh.

-In relation to our Antarctica4XPlane project, our team member Nino finished an incredible work, to gather and systemize information about the Antarctica continent.
+Related to the Antarctica4XPlane project, Nino finished an incredible work, to gather and systemize information about the antarctic continent.
 The result is an Antarctic Catalog containing especially information about Airfields, Research Base Stations and Airplanes.

 In the last few weeks I focused a new project that is somewhat different than the previous ones.
 This time, I do not develop a final X-Plane Mesh Scenery, but a source for you, to build your own (Photo-)Mesh: A HiRes Digital Elevation Mosaic out of more than a dozen sources (with a resolution of at least 10 meters).
 It is seamless and without any voids and has a grid spacing of 20 meters.
 It covers in the current version Italy, Austria and Slovenia.

 The project is motivated by the fact, that more and more regional HiRes Digital Terrain Models are available under a open data license, but there does not exist so far a single source (the collection and examination of the single sources is arduous).
 Specifically, my DEM Mosaic is not just a simple overlap of different sources: I try to achieve an unrecognizable transition (blending) between the different sources.
 Besides the local HiRes sources, I compile other sources with good resolution into the DEM Mosaic (to fill gaps, where no local HiRes Elevation Models are available and to fill 1×1 degree tiles where necessary).